hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 https://foswiki.org/Support/HowToRunVirtualMachineImageOnKvmQemu

-[8:18:18](#16347178983707VVdlN:gitter.im) <hiiamboris (NOT THIS ONE)>: ok I probably won't be able to try it as my provider throttles ubuntu mirrors access to 2kB/sec í ½í¸ƒ
+[8:18:18](#16347178983707VVdlN:gitter.im) <hiiamboris (NOT THIS ONE)>: ok I probably won't be able to try it as my provider throttles ubuntu mirrors access to 2kB/sec ğŸ˜ƒ

 [8:25:08](#16347183083709Xzwbi:gitter.im) <qtxie>:
-í ½í¸…  Why they set this limitation?
+ğŸ˜…  Why they set this limitation?
 The macOS image is also huge, several Gigabytes.

 [8:34:32](#16347188723712wlXQq:gitter.im) <hiiamboris (NOT THIS ONE)>: haha why, I guess because linux uses bandwidth in a most wasteful way and linux junkies slow down the whole mobile network :)